 Here’s the same outlet with a large cover plate.

 A much cleaner look, don’t you say?
+It really is the perfect looking outlet hole, no imperfections.

 I have gone down the “just caulk that” road with this, too.
 It’s an option, but is more trouble than it’s worth if you ever want to remove the cover to repaint or for any other reason.